Contact mechanics: An overview of the GT model

-Leighton et al. presented fits for crosshatched IC engine cylinder liner surfaces together with a process for determining the $F_n(h)$ terms for any measured surfaces.
+Matthew Leighton et al. presented fits for crosshatched IC engine cylinder liner surfaces together with a process for determining the $F_n(h)$ terms for any measured surfaces.
 Leighton et al. demonstrated that Gaussian fit data is not accurate for modelling any engineered surfaces and went on to demonstrate that early running of the surfaces results in a gradual transition which significantly changes the surface topography, load carrying capacity and friction.

 The exact solutions for $A_a$ and $P$ are firstly presented by Jedynak.
 They are expressed by $F_n$ as follows.
 They are calculated for the Gaussian distribution of asperities, which have been shown to be unrealistic for engineering surface but can be assumed where friction, load carrying capacity or real contact area results are not critical to the analysis.

 where erfc(z) means the complementary error function and $K_\nu(z)$ is the modified Bessel function of the second kind.